att-innovate/squanch/docs/source/demos/superdense-coding.rst

 				self.qsend(bob, q)
             self.output({"t": self.time})

-Finally, for Bob, we'll want to include the disentangling and measurement behavior, and we'll want to output his measured data using `self.output`, which passes it to the parent process through the `sharedOutputDict` that is provided to agents on instantiation.
+Finally, for Bob, we'll want to include the disentangling and measurement behavior, and we'll want to output his measured data using `self.output`, which passes it to the parent process through the `shared_output` that is provided to agents on instantiation.

 .. code:: python